isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-the-house-of-ripples.md

 River House occupied eight parcels of land, five of which form the grounds of the main building.
 The land leases for these five plots were issued by the British East India Company to two different people between 23 July 1851 and 1 November 1855.
 The leases for the remaining three plots, which stretched from the main building to the now expunged vehicular road known as Clarke Quay, were issued only on 26 October 1881.
 All were 99-year leases.

-An 1863 photograph taken by Sachtler & Co. and another dating from the mid-1860s show the land being occupied by a two-storey masonry building and several smaller single-storey houses.
+An 1863 photograph taken by Sachtler &amp; Co. and another dating from the mid-1860s show the land being occupied by a two-storey masonry building and several smaller single-storey houses.
 Surrounding the structures were swampy grounds with houses on stilts clearly visible on the opposite river bank.

 The two-storey building in these photographs cannot be River House as it is stylistically different in form and much smaller than the building we see today.
 In fact, River House had not yet been built in the 1860s.
 It was only in July 1870 that the five land leases of the main house were consolidated under a single ownership comprising three individuals.
 This possibly marks the earliest date of construction.
 Given that the earliest building plans of private buildings held by the National Archives of Singapore date from 1884 and that no original building plan of River House has ever been found, it is possible to surmise that the house was likely built sometime between 1870s and 1883.